Should You Snack?

-Here are some thoughts on slowing down and snacking less.
+Here are some thoughts on checking in and snacking less.

 Happier Stomach and Pancreas

-When you’re constantly making demands on your digestive system, and denying it a break, it’s harder to manage blood sugar levels.
+When you’re constantly making demands on your digestive system, it’s harder to manage blood sugar levels.
 When you snack between meals your pancreas gets no rest, as you are constantly triggering insulin production.
 This leads to more blood sugar spikes – especially if you’re snacking on simple carbs like bread, biscuits or water crackers.